Topological string amplitudes for the local half K3 surface: Introduction

 Let us briefly summarize our construction in the following.
-We first clarify the polynomial structure of the higher genus amplitudes and identify the generators of the polynomials.
+We first clarify the polynomial structure of the higher-genus amplitudes and identify the generators of the polynomials.
 The generators are expressed in terms of one of the periods and the complex structure modulus of the torus associated with the Seiberg--Witten curve.
 We elucidate the modular anomaly of the generators, which can be interpreted as the holomorphic anomaly.
-This enables us to evaluate the holomorphic anomaly of the ans\"atze for the higher genus amplitudes.
+This enables us to evaluate the holomorphic anomaly of the ans\"atze for the higher-genus amplitudes.
 Each time we solve the holomorphic anomaly equation, there appears a holomorphic ambiguity that cannot be fixed by the equation.
 We fix them by imposing a gap condition.
-The gap condition for the topological strings on the local $\frac{1}{2}$K3 surface has been known\cite{Minahan:1998vr}.
+The gap condition for the topological strings on the local $\frac{1}{2}$K3 surface is known \cite{Minahan:1998vr}.
 This comes from the geometric property of the local $\frac{1}{2}$K3.
 Using this method, we construct the amplitudes explicitly up to genus three.

-While the basic idea of our construction is the same as that of the direct integration method, our method is rather different from the standard one in appearance.
+While the basic idea of our construction is the same as that of the direct integration method, ours is rather different from the standard one in appearance.
 We start from the holomorphic anomaly equation of Hosono--Saito--Takahashi \cite{Hosono:1999qc} specific to the present model, rather than that of Bershadsky--Cecotti--Ooguri--Vafa (BCOV) \cite{Bershadsky:1993cx}.
 We use our original generators when constructing ans\"atze for the amplitudes.
 In terms of these generators the amplitudes can be concisely expressed.
-Despite these differences, we think both methods are essentially equivalent.
-Later we show that the amplitudes and the holomorphic anomaly equation can be written in a form akin to what has been obtained for other models by the standard direct integration method \cite{Aganagic:2006wq,Huang:2006si,Grimm:2007tm,Huang:2009md}.
+Despite these differences, both methods should be essentially equivalent.
+We show that the amplitudes and the holomorphic anomaly equation can be written in a form akin to what have been obtained for other models by the standard direct integration method \cite{Aganagic:2006wq,Huang:2006si,Grimm:2007tm,Huang:2009md}.